-That the City adopts the following major priorities on matters that may come before the 2023 session of the Kansas State Legislature:
+That the City adopts the following major priorities on matters that impact federal, state and local government partners in Kansas and that may come before the 2023 session of the Kansas State Legislature:

 - Transatlantic Air Service.
 Support state incentives to attract and maintain transatlantic air service from the largest airports serving Kansas residents, including MCI. - World Cup.
 Support funding and other efforts related to planning and preparation for the 2026 World Cup, which will showcase the Kansas City region to the world. - Fixed Rail Transit.
-Support efforts to expand existing fixed rail streetcar infrastructure to enable increased mobility for residents of Kansas and surrounding areas. - Preventing Homelessness.
-Support increased investments in pathways to permanent supportive housing for people exiting homelessness and encourage regional coordination of services, outreach, and data-sharing related to homelessness. - Legal Marijuana.
+Support efforts to expand existing fixed rail streetcar infrastructure to enable increased mobility for residents of Kansas and surrounding areas. - Preventing Homelessness and Support for Affordable Housing.
+Support increased investments in pathways to safe and affordable housing and permanent supportive housing for people exiting homelessness and encourage regional coordination of services, outreach, and data-sharing related to homelessness.

+• Legal Marijuana.
 Support efforts to decriminalize marijuana and take reparative action to address overly burdensome penalties related to marijuana offenses.
 Coordinated and more equitable marijuana regulation across state lines can make the legal system more just and navigable for all Kansas Citians.